10 Best Things To Do In Milan

 View this post on Instagram

 In the past, Milan was a city similar to Venice and linked with canals.
 Whilst most of the canals have now gone, the Navigli neighbourhood represents this important part of Milanese history with its interconnecting waterways.
-Navigli is one of the top Milan places to visit and provides a great escape from the city centre.
-The canals are lined with brilliant cafes, restaurants and bars including Backdoor 43, one of the world’s smallest bars.
+Navigli is one of the top places to visit in Milan and provides a great escape from the city centre.
+The canals are lined with brilliant cafes, restaurants, and bars including Backdoor 43, one of the world’s smallest bars.
 Not only can you choose from great menus for food and drink, you can enjoy a ride along the canals and take in the scenery of the waterways.
 Whilst the neighbourhood is charming to visit any time, the best time to visit is during sunset and join the locals for an aperitivo.

-3Rooftop bars in Milan
+3Rooftop Bars in Milan

 View this post on Instagram